California November 2016 Propositions

 A followup to 2014's Prop.
 47.

-That one reduced some felonies to misdemeanors.
+That one reduced some felonies to misdemeanors;

-This one authorizes earlier release for some non-violent felonies.
+this one authorizes earlier release for some non-violent felonies.

 Prop.
-58: English-Language Education
+58: Multilingual Education

 Prop.
 59: Advisory on Repealing "Citizens United"